-[As amended, effective January 1, 1987; September 1, 1990; as amended by Supreme Court Order No. 06-8300-037, effective March 1, 2007; as amended by Supreme Court Order No. 13-8300-044, effective for all cases filed or pending on or after December 31, 2013; as amended by Supreme Court Order No. 17-8300-016, effective for all cases pending or filed on or after December 31, 2017.]
+[As amended, effective January 1, 1987; September 1, 1990; as amended by Supreme Court Order No. 06-8300-037, effective March 1, 2007; as amended by Supreme Court Order No. 13-8300-044, effective for all cases filed or pending on or after December 31, 2013; as amended by Supreme Court Order No. 17-8300-016, effective for all cases pending or filed on or after December 31, 2017; as amended by Supreme Court Order No. 19-8300-018, effective for all cases filed or pending on or after December 31, 2019]

 Committee commentary. - Although Paragraph E does not require a written response to every motion, a court may order a party to file a written response to a motion.
 Alternatively, to facilitate docket and case management, courts are encouraged to issue scheduling orders with specific deadlines for written motions and responses.
-To the extent of any conflict, the deadlines in a court order supersede the deadlines in this rule.
+To the extent any conflict exists, the deadlines in a court order supersede the deadlines in this rule.
 A motion to suppress evidence under Paragraph F of this rule may be used to suppress or exclude evidence obtained through an unlawful search and seizure or obtained in violation of any constitutional right.
 See, e.g., State v.
 Harrison, 1970-NMCA-025, 81 N.M.
 324, 466 P.2d 890 (motion to exclude lineup identification).